4 Men's Outfits to Celebrate the 4th of July

-Here I go getting all political (P.S., to the lady who commented “Unfollow” on SG’s Instagram after we posted a photo from a rally whose mission was #KeepingFamiliesTogether awhile back, which seems to me to be a pretty nonpartisan goal to aspire to..buckle up!), I’ve always really bristled at the use of American flags in fashion.
-I find it brings out the worst both in those who wear it, and in those observing who don’t.
+Here I go getting all political (P.S., to the lady who once commented “Unfollow” on SG’s Instagram after we posted a photo from a rally whose mission was #KeepingFamiliesTogether, which seems to me to be a pretty nonpartisan goal to aspire to..buckle up!), I generally bristle these days at the use of the American flag in fashion.

 On the other hand, the other-ing of those with a “‘Merica” mindset feels similarly unhelpful and divisive to our living side by side in peaceful co-existence.

-Here’s what our president (no, not that one), had to say on the topic all the way back in 2008:
+Here’s what Barack Obama, this year’s SG Madness winner and 44th president of the United States, had to say on the topic all the way back in 2008: